-It is a progressive wear of the muscular tissues.
+It is progressive wear of the muscular tissues.

 Muscle pain is also a symptom.
 It can occur in middle-aged men with type 2 diabetes.
-It also occurs with motor neuron disease .
+It also happens with motor neuron disease.

 Proximal diabetic neuropathy

-Proximal diabetic neuropathy, more commonly known as diabetic amyotrophy, is a nerve disorder that occurs as a complication of diabetes mellitus.
+Proximal diabetic neuropathy, more commonly known as diabetic amyotrophy, is a nerve disorder that is a complication of diabetes mellitus.
 It can affect the thighs, hips, buttocks, or lower legs.

-There are several ways that diabetes damages nerves, all of which seem to be related to rising blood sugar levels over a long period of time.
+There are several ways that diabetes damages nerves, all of which seem to be related to rising blood sugar levels over a long period.
 Proximal diabetic neuropathy is one of the four types of diabetic neuropathy.